 About Payroll for Small Businesses

-Payroll is the amount of money you have to pay to your employees over a set period of time.
+Payroll is the money you have to pay to your employees over a set period of time.
 As a small business owner, it's important to pay your employees on time, every time.
 Otherwise, they won't be your employees for long!

 But another frequently overlooked component of payroll is taxes.
 You and your employees contribute to payroll taxes.
 Payroll taxes comprise both federal and state taxes, and depending on where you live, you may have to pay local payroll taxes, too.